CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/talonfx-control-requests/closed-loop-requests.rst

 Gain Slots
 ----------

 It may be useful to switch between presets of gains in a motor controller, so the TalonFX supports multiple gain slots.
 All closed-loop control requests have a member variable ``Slot`` that can be assigned an integer ID to select the set of gains used by the closed-loop.
+The gain slots can be :doc:`configured in code </docs/api-reference/api-usage/configuration>` using ``Slot*Configs`` (`Java <https://api.ctr-electronics.com/phoenixpro/release/java/com/ctre/phoenixpro/configs/Slot0Configs.html>`__, `C++ <https://api.ctr-electronics.com/phoenixpro/release/cpp/classctre_1_1phoenixpro_1_1configs_1_1_slot0_configs.html>`__) objects.

 Velocity Control
 ----------------